jbernotat/CentralLabFacilities.github.io/joint-simon-effect.md

 ## Software Requirements and Prerequisites

 In general, the software for this experiment has been designed and tested on Ubuntu Linux (16.04).
-That's a prerequisite.
+**That's a prerequisite**.
 In case you a not familiar with *nix operating systems, it might be helpful to ask someone in your lab who is experienced to help you setting up the infrastructure.
 If you have basic knowledge about *nix operating systems, the next steps will be a "piece of cake".